|College:||Missouri Southern '05|

 Woolard also holds a NSCAA State and Regional Goalkeeping Diploma, as well as an NSCAA Advanced Regional diploma.

 Woolard graduated from Southern in 2005 and holds a Master of Education in Workforce Development Education with an emphasis in Adult Education from the University of Arkansas.

 |College:||Missouri Southern, '11|

 Dimza is in her first season as the assistant soccer coach under Alese Woolard, making the transition from the field to the coaching box after a stellar career.

-Majored in Pre-Med with finished with a 3.94 GPA she was a member of Alpha Chi Honors Society, a peer mentor and a biology tutor.
-Michelle was also named the 2011-12 Outsanding Graduate for Missouri Southern.
+Majoring in Pre-Med, Michelle finished with a 3.94 GPA.
+In addition, she was a member of Alpha Chi Honors Society, a peer mentor and a biology tutor.
+Finally, Michelle was also named the 2011-12 Outstanding Graduate for Missouri Southern.